 The VMD User's Guide describes how to run and use the molecular visualization and analysis program VMD.
-This guide documents the usage of both the graphical user interface and the text console interface for displaying and grapically manipulating molecules, and describes how to customize the appearance and behavior of VMD for each user.
+This guide documents the user interfaces displaying and grapically manipulating molecules, and describes how to use the scripting interfaces for analysis and to customize the behavior of VMD.